Conformal invariance of double random currents I: identification of the limit: Introduction

 and $J_{\{v,v'\}}=1$ for every $\{v,v'\}$ which is an edge of $G$, and $0$ otherwise, and drop them from the notation.
 General models will be considered in Section~\ref{sec:discprem}.

 We introduce the probability measure on currents with sources $B\subseteq V$ given by

-where ${Z}^B(G)$ is the partition function.
+where ${Z}^B_G$ is the partition function.
 The random variable $\n$ is called a {\em random current configuration on $G$ with free boundary conditions and source-set~$B$}.

 We define $\mathbf P^{A,B}_{G,H}$ to be the law of $(\n_1,\n_2)$, where $\n_1$ and $\n_2$ are two independent currents with respective laws $\mathbf P^A_G$ and $\mathbf P^B_H$.
-We call a {\em cluster} of $\n$ a connected component of the graph with vertex set $V$ and edge set $E(\n):=\{e\in E:\n_e>0\}$.
-For a given cluster~$\mathcal C$, we associate a loop configuration made of the edges $e^*$ where $e=\{v,v'\}$ is such that $v\in \mathcal C$ and $v'\notin \mathcal C$.
-Note that this loop configuration is made of loops on the dual lattice corresponding to the different connected components of $\mathbb Z^2\setminus \mathcal C$.
-The loop corresponding to the unbounded component is called the {\em outer boundary} of the cluster, and the loops corresponding to the boundaries of the bounded ones (sometimes referred to as holes) are called the {\em inner boundaries}.
-We define the {\em (nested) boundaries contour configuration} $\eta(\n)$ to be the collection of outer and inner boundaries of the clusters in $\n$.
+The \emph{double random current (DRC)} (model) is the law of $\n_1+\n_2$ under $\mathbf P^{A,B}_{G,H}$.
+We call a {\em cluster} of any current $\n$ a connected component of the graph with vertex set $V$ and edge set $E(\n):=\{e\in E:\n_e>0\}$.
+To a given cluster~$\mathcal C$ we associate a loop configuration made of the dual edges $e^*$ where $e=\{v,v'\}$ is such that $v\in \mathcal C$ and $v'\notin \mathcal C$.
+Note that this loop configuration is made of loops on the dual graph corresponding to the different connected components of $\mathbb Z^2\setminus \mathcal C$.
+The loop corresponding to the unbounded component is called the {\em outer boundary} of the cluster, and the loops corresponding to the boundaries of the bounded ones (sometimes referred to as \emph{holes}) are called the {\em inner boundaries}.
+We define the {\em (nested) boundaries interface configuration} $\eta(\n)$ to be the collection of outer and inner boundaries of the clusters in $\n$.
+We note that the inner and outer boundaries of different clusters may share edges (but they do not cross).
+We will often refer to the elements of $\eta(\n)$ as the interfaces of $\n$.

 As before, we fix a simply connected Jordan domain $D\subsetneq \mathbb C$ and consider the double random current on~$D^\delta$.
 To state the following theorem, we will need the notion of two-valued sets $\Ab_{-a,b}$ introduced in \cite{MR3936643}, which is the unique thin local set of the Gaussian free field in $D$ with boundary values $-a$ and $b$.
 In this work, we use $\lp_{-a,b}$ to denote the collection of outer boundaries (which are SLE$_4$-type simple loops and level loops of the Gaussian free field) of the connected components of $D\setminus \Ab_{-a,b}$.
 We refer to Section~\ref{sec:prem} for more details on two-valued sets and related objects.
 We define